reachjason/Web3-Operator-Handbook/ch02-executing.md

 ## How to execute?

 It’s important to set a coherent vision that people can get behind.
 My hunch is, given how fast crypto is moving, thinking too far into the future may be pointless.
 Your vision for your company should be far enough your community can aspire to get to and short enough that it feels like individual steps your team takes feel like they’re in the right direction.
+Your vision may change, your team may grow - continue to ship the same process ad infinitum.

 ## 3 Year Vision